meduardaeneves/meduardaeneves.github.io/_pages/about_pt.md

 ---
 permalink: /about_pt/
-title: "About me"
+title: "Sobre mim"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Civil engineer graduated from the Federal University of Pernambuco (UFPE), in career transition to the field of Information Technology (IT).
-Currently a postgraduate student at CIN-UFPE in the area of Deep Learning.
+<p>Civil engineer graduated from the Federal University of Pernambuco (UFPE), in career transition to the field of Information Technology (IT).
+Currently a postgraduate student at CIN-UFPE in the area of Deep Learning.</p>

+<p>To access the portuguese version of this page <a href='https://meduardaeneves.github.io//about_pt/'>Click Here</a>.</p>